srozen/webdev_proj/README.md

 Web development class project for the EPHEC, year 2014-2015.

 ## About this project
-######Tue 27 Jan
+######Tue 21 APril

-At this time, the main goals of this project is to code a little website with :
+The goal of this project is to create a whole Wiki.
-* Registration : Validity check - email confirmation - (CAPTCHA)
-* Connection : SHA - Profile page redirection
-* Profile : Avatar and personal infos changeable by the user
-* Predicates and functions

-In complement of the pages, a good database structure must be done
+In complement of the pages, a good database structure must be done.

 Languages I'll use :
 * PHP - HTML - CSS - SQL [Javascript]
 * No design frameworks like Twitter's Bootstrap

-More informations will be given in following weeks
+## TODO

+* Create a checked register form
+* Send register mail with activation keys
+* Allow user to connect & activate